The human drives the vision, AI structures it into a PRD and surfaces what you haven't thought of yet.

 Before any handoff, to another session, engineer, or future-you, write the checkpoint.
 Non-negotiable.

-- Phase 1 Knowledge Ingestion & Sync Collect code, docs, specs & business MDs into the Knowledge Hub
+- Phase 1 Knowledge Ingestion & Sync Build the living knowledge foundation

-- Phase 3 Decomposition & Technical Planning Research, analyse and produce an execution plan
+- Phase 3 Decomposition & Planning Research, analyze and plan

-- Phase 5 QC Testing & App Spec Generate test cases, scenarios, edge cases & QA reports
+- Phase 5 QC Testing & App Spec Context-aware test generation

-Collect everything that defines the system, code, docs, endpoints, schemas, business context, and synchronise it into the Knowledge Hub continuously.
+Collect everything that defines the system: code, docs, endpoints, schemas, business context, and synchronise it continuously into the Knowledge Hub.

 - Code, docs, specs & business MDs